-- i) the Chief Executive Officer, in his capacity as Director in Charge (above stated); - ii) the Head of Risk Management; - iii) the Head of Compliance and AML; - iv) the Head of Internal Audit; - v) the Vice Chairman of the Planning, Administration and Control Department, and the Chief Reporting Officer; - vi) the Vice Chairman of the Finance and Credit Department; - vii) the Head of General Counsel; - viii) The Head of the Operations Department; - ix) the Head of the Administration and Reports Department; - x) the Head of Information and Communication Technologies B.U. in the Privacy field; - xi) the Head of the legislation and processes Department; - xii) the Head of the Valuation of trade receivable B.U.; - xiii) the Chairman of the Supervisory Board; - xiv) representative of the Auditing Company; - xv) the referees of Avvera S.r.l. a company which is entrusted as Data Protection Officer at Group level.
+- ix) the Vice President of the Factoring Department; - x) the Head of Information and Communication Technologies B.U. in the Privacy field; - xi) the Head of the Legislation and Processes B.U.; - xii) the Head of the Credit Assessment B.U.; - xiii) the Chairman of the Supervisory Board; - xiv) representative of the Auditing Firm; - xv) the representatives of Avvera S.r.l. a company operating as Data Protection Officer at Group level.